5 min read

 Does your business have exclusive rights to your trademark?

-One study revealed 80 percent of C-level executives report rising trademark infringement (TMI).
+One study revealed that 80 percent of C-level executives report rising trademark infringement (TMI).
 The study also revealed general trademark law-related litigation, with more than half of the executives indicating their organization initiated legal action against third parties who had infringed on their brand.

 The number of trademark rights claims being filed is expected to increase.
 However, trademark protection is not automatic, and steps must be taken to protect your business and avoid consumer confusion.